BushidoUK/CTI-Analyst-Challenge/Demos/DemoIncidentArtifacts.md

 ---

 ### Incident 3: VPN Exploitation leads to Compromised Account
+- #### `RFI`➡️ "Please tell us more about this VPN compromise, the adversary's intent, and ways to mitigate this type attack in the future"

 | Incident Description |
 |---|
 | We detected unusual activity in our Active Directory and suspect that our internet-facing Fortinet FortiGuard device was potentially compromised due to an unauthorised actor attempting to authenticate to other devices on the network with the credentials on the device. |